 GTILT PLUS provides all the features of GTILT, along with extra features for advanced users.
 The additional features include:

-GTILT PLUS includes a copy of the DOS-based GSPIRAL utility, which handles data from an incremental spiral tool in the same way as GTILT handles inclinometer data.
-GSPIRAL can create plots of cumulative and incremental casing twist versus depth, and can write spiral data files suitable for importing into GTILT PLUS.
+GTILT PLUS includes a copy of the GSPIRAL utility, which handles data from an incremental spiral tool in the same way as GTILT handles inclinometer data.
+GSPIRAL calculates casing twist versus depth, and can write spiral data files suitable for importing into GTILT PLUS.

 GTILT PLUS can incorporate spiral data into the .GTL file in which it stores the normal inclinometer data.
 However, the two types of data are kept separate within the file.
 GTILT PLUS also contains an editor for the spiral information, which is expressed in the form of degrees of cumulative twist at each reading depth.
 This not only allows easy checking of data, it also means that twist information can also be entered directly into GTILT PLUS, without the use of GSPIRAL.
 This is important if the information comes from a source other than an incremental spiral sensor.